Liouville quantum gravity as a mating of trees: Introduction

 The processes described in Proposition~\ref{prop::iidlevy} encode two so-called {\bf L\'evy trees} of disks, after the manner outlined in Figure~\ref{levytreegluing}.
 (L\'evy trees are studied in detail in \cite{dlg2002trees_levy}.)
+The sets obtained by removing the interior of each of these loops (so that one has a ``tree of circles'') are called {\bf stable looptree} in e.g.\ \cite{ck2013looptrees}.
+A stable looptree is a random space {\em that comes with a topology and some additional structure} (e.g., each loop comes with a defined boundary length measure, and the looptree is a geodesic metric space) --- we refer the reader to \cite{ck2013looptrees} for a more detailed treatment of stable looptrees.

 The procedure for obtaining one of these trees is explained in the top row of Figure~\ref{fig::fig11b}.
-(The later rows contain related constructions that will relevant for Theorem~\ref{thm::quantum_natural_zip_unzip_rough_statement}.)
-Note that in a L\'evy tree there are in fact a countably infinite number of small loops along the branch connecting any two given loops (i.e., it is almost surely the case that no two loops are adjacent).
+(The later rows contain related constructions that will be relevant for Theorem~\ref{thm::quantum_natural_zip_unzip_rough_statement}.)
+Note that in a L\'evy tree there are in fact a countably infinite number of small loops along the branch connecting any two given loops (i.e., it is a.s.\ the case that no two loops are adjacent).
 Each loop comes with a well-defined boundary length, which is the magnitude of the corresponding jump in the stable L\'evy process.
 The outer boundary of the tree of loops also comes with a natural time parameterization, which is the time of the corresponding L\'evy process.
 Intuitively, if for some tiny $\epsilon$ one keeps track of the number of loops of size between $\epsilon$ and $2 \epsilon$ that are encountered as one traces the boundary of the tree, then that number (times an appropriate power of $\epsilon$) is a good approximation for this natural time.
-A {\bf forested line} is the object obtained by beginning with a stable L\'evy process as on the top row of Figure~\ref{fig::fig11b}, and then filling each of the circles illustrated on the top row of Figure~\ref{fig::fig11b} with an independent quantum disk of the given boundary length, glued onto the circle in a boundary length preserving way.